Cuprate/cuprate/rpc/interface/README.md

 # Unknown JSON-RPC method behavior
 An unknown method is answered with `-32601 Method not found` at HTTP `200`.

+# Batching
+[Batches](https://www.jsonrpc.org/specification#batch) are supported, unlike `monerod`.

+Each entry is parsed on its own, so a malformed entry only fails itself.
+An entry that is a notification is not added to the response array.
+An empty batch is answered with `-32600 Invalid Request`.

 # Example
 Example usage of this crate + starting an RPC server.